abloomston/workwithme.guide-myguide/index.md

 ## Areas for Development

   - Asking questions that strike at the heart of the issue.
+Sometimes I don't know what questions to ask to get a better understanding of context.
   - I am notorious of over complicating designs.
 If I show you something that looks complicated, as a rule of thumb, call that out.

 ## Ask Me About